rougier/basal-ganglia/README.md

 This is a reference implementation for the following models:

-  M. Guthrie, A Leblois, A. Garenne, T. Boraud, "Interaction between cognitive and motor cortico-basal ganglia loops during decision making: a computational study", Journal of Neurophysiology, 2013.
+* M. Guthrie, A Leblois, A. Garenne, T. Boraud, "Interaction between cognitive and motor cortico-basal ganglia loops during decision making: a computational study", Journal of Neurophysiology, 2013.

-  C. Piron, D. Kase, M. Topalidou, M. Goillandeau, H. Orignac, T. N'Guyen, N.P.
-Rougier, T. Boraud, "The Globus Pallidus Pars Interna in Goal-Oriented and Routine Behaviors: Resolving a Long-Standing Paradox", Movement Disorderds, 2016.
+* C. Piron, D. Kase, M. Topalidou, M. Goillandeau, H. Orignac, T. N'Guyen, N.P.
+Rougier, T. Boraud, "The Globus Pallidus Pars Interna in Goal-Oriented and Routine Behaviors: Resolving a Long-Standing Paradox", Movement Disorders, 2016.

 ## Installation